 Admission requirements must be met before the student is certified to the Veterans Administration.
-Admission documents will become part of the permanent record of the applicant granted admission.
+Admissions documents will become part of the permanent record of the applicant granted admission.

-Examination of Records
+Maintenance of Records

-Records pertaining to students enrolled under Chapter 32, 34 or 35, Title 38, United States Code, will be maintained in an identifiable fashion.
-The folders will be color-coded and easily recognizable in order that they might b expeditiously extracted for examination by authorized persons.
+Permanent records pertaining to the enrollment of V.A. benefits recipients will be maintained in an identifiable fashion.
+The folders will be color coded and easily recognizable in order that they might be expeditiously extracted for examination by authorized persons.